Criminal trespass; illegal campers or squatters

 (a) The person knowingly enters or remains unlawfully in or upon premises that are enclosed in a manner designed to exclude intruders or are fenced; or

-(b) The person enters or remains unlawfully in or upon commercial premises, or any other public or private property, after reasonable warning or request to leave by the owner or lessee of the commercial premises [
+(b) The person enters or remains unlawfully in or upon commercial premises or public property after a reasonable warning or request to leave by the owner or lessee of the commercial premises or public property, [